 Income tax liability is estimated for all households using taxation criteria for the relevant financial year and the income and other characteristics of household members reported in the survey (such as private health insurance fund membership).

 Prior to 2005–06 the derivation of disposable income also included the addition of Family Tax Benefit (FTB) paid through the tax system or as a lump sum by Centrelink since for practical reasons it was not included in the gross income estimates.
-From 2005-06 to 2013-14, FTB amounts were modelled for some households where those amounts were not reported by the respondents.
-However, in 2015-16, the introduction of a new model for micro-editing government payments includes modelling of FTB values.
+From 2005–06 to 2013–14, FTB amounts were modelled for some households where those amounts were not reported by the respondents.
+However, from 2015–16, the introduction of a new model for micro-editing government payments includes modelling of FTB values.
 These have been utilised where the reported amount was missing, significantly above the maximum eligible amount or where other payments, related to FTB, were reported by survey respondents, such as single parents with children under 8 years who receive Parenting Payment.
 More information about the effect of this change is available in the 'Data collection and processing' chapter of this publication.

-Note that while child support and other transfers from other households are included in the income of the households receiving the transfers, they are not deducted from the incomes of the households making the transfers in deriving disposable income.
+Note that while child support and other transfers from other households are included in the income of the households receiving the transfers, they are not deducted from the incomes of the households making the transfers when deriving disposable income.

 Final income shows the full effect of taxation (income taxes and taxes on production) and government expenditure (cash payments and in kind transfers) on the distribution of income among private households in Australia.